JoeyRussoniello/frosts/docs/getting-started.md

 # ⚙️ Installation Instructions

 Implementing frosts in your office scripts is incredibly easy!
 Either:

 - Download `frosts.osts`, and move into your Office Scripts directory (likely: `"~/OneDrive/Documents/Office Scripts"' or similar)
 - Copy and paste the contents of `frosts.ts` into an empty Office Scripts file

-*Unfortunately the current Office Scripts engine does not support imports, so a frost_template file will have to be copied for each project until this feature gets added*
+> *Unfortunately the current Office Scripts engine does not support imports, so a frost_template file will have to be copied for each project until this feature gets added*
-# 🧮 frosts.DataFrame

-A lightweight `DataFrame` class inspired by pandas, designed for tabular data manipulation, exploration, and transformation.

 ## 🚀 Getting Started

-Create a `DataFrame` by using a frost helper function
+Create a `DataFrame` by using one of the frost helper functions

 ```ts
 const selectedSheeet = workbook.getActiveWorksheet();
 // Create a df from the entire used range in selectedSheet